Many people in the United States purchase one or fewer books every year.

 I was talking with someone the other day, she made it very clear reading non-fiction books related to her industry was not important to her.
 And she seemed very proud of this.

 I was caught in an argument with someone who was sure that ear candling was a useful treatment.
 Had he read any medical articles on the topic?
 No, but he knew.
 Or said he did.

 Let’s assert for the moment that you get paid to coach, train or spread ideas.
 That you don’t get paid to lift bricks or hammer steel.
 If you’re in business, what’s going to improve your career, get you more clients or customers, more respect or a happier day?
 Forgive me for suggesting (to those not curious enough to read this blog and others) that it might be reading blogs, books or even watching TED talks.
-It might be getting a mentor, joining challenges or a community of like-minded entrepreneurs.
+It might be joining challenges or a community of Like-minded entrepreneurs.

 As for the deliberately uninformed, we can ignore them or we can reach out to them and hopefully start a pattern of people thinking for themselves…